 My family was hosted by Lake Quinault Lodge.
 The opinions are my own.

 - Complimentary Wi-Fi available in the common areas.

-- Lake Quinault Lodge doesn’t have air-conditioning, though I didn’t need it during my July visit.
+- Lake Quinault Lodge doesn’t offer air-conditioning, though I didn’t need it during my July visit.

-- Lake Quinault Lodge is a pet-friendly property.
+- Lake Quinault Lodge offers some pet-friendly rooms.

-- If your kids require a bathtub, request one.
+- If you require a bathtub, request one.
 Not all rooms have a tub.

 - Just need to feed the kids?
 The Quinault General Store makes pizza to-go along with sandwiches and ice cream, located across the street.

 - Paddle the lake in the morning for calmer water.